The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 Before obtaining best-in-slot gear, pick gear and meld according to stat priority on each piece of gear.
 Best-in-slot sets can be found [in the Balance Discord](https://discord.com/channels/277897135515762698/580300460179718146/847963997952016394) or [the Best in Slot page on this website](/jobs/tanks/paladin/best-in-slot/).

-Because of stat tiering, the [Tank Gear Calculator](https://bit.ly/XIV-TANKDPSCALC-EW) gets the last word on any specific gearing question.
+Because of stat tiering, [XIVGear](https://xivgear.app/) gets the last word on any specific gearing question.

 **Highest Priority**